Arronk/My-Coding-Journey/log.md

 own work for a while once i'm done with this course to cement what I have learned recently.

 [YelpCamp Video 1](https://vimeo.com/266490571)

+## Day 17: 26.04.2018

+### Progress: Continued Progressing through the YelpCamp Project

+A lot of interuptions today but managed to fit a couple of night owl hours after downing a couple bottles of wine.
+Completed the YelpCamp Basics and have the home, campgrounds and add campgrounds page routes working and some basic styling with Bootstrap.
+Will provide an update video tomorrow when I am have more time to do it properly.